rsapkf/rsapkf-site/src/writing/articles/current-note-taking-setup/current-note-taking-setup.md

 type: "article"
 ---

 With an overwhelmingly increasing number of productivity tools and note-taking applications on the market, it is becoming more and more difficult to settle on one particular application / workflow for taking notes.
 Over the years, I've tried many many setups for this: from pen and paper (which still beats everything in my opinion) to completely offline solutions like txt files, [VimWiki](https://github.com/vimwiki/vimwiki), [Zettlr](https://github.com/zettlr/zettlr) and [MarkText](https://github.com/marktext/marktext), [Joplin](https://github.com/laurent22/joplin) and SaaS products like [this one](https://roamresearch.com/) and methods like [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) (this didn't work for my programming notes), I've tried a plethora of apps that are out there.
-For the past few months however, I've settled on a simple workflow that I'll explain below.
+For the past few months, however, I've settled on a simple workflow that I'll explain below.

 → [Summary](#summary)

-**Disclaimer**: I am not a researcher who has to read multiple academic papers everyday and annotate things for later use.
+**Disclaimer**: I am not a researcher who has to read multiple academic papers every day and annotate things for later use.
 This is just my **current** note-taking setup that works for me.

 First, let's look at the high level overview of what my notes consist of (yet).
 There are typically 3 kinds of notes that I take: